k2d222/twwe/README.md

 Teeworlds / DDraceNetwork map editor.
 Online and collaborative, just like the game.

-A server is (or will be) hosted at [tw.thissma.fr](http://tw.thissma.fr).
+A server is (or will be) hosted at [tw.thissma.fr](https://tw.thissma.fr).
 Please don't DDos me.
 Note: try http if https is not working.

 ## Status

-Currently in a early Proof-of-Concept stage.
-Quick development.
+Able to preview and edit tiles layer just like the original editor.
+It primarly focuses on the ddnet flavour of teeworlds and supports the physics layers (switch, front, tune, speedup, tele).

+Able to render quads layers, but not edit them yet.

+No support for envelopes and sound layers.

+Bugs are expected.
+It is advised to save regularly and if a bug happens, log out and back in to roll back to the previous save.
+Maps corruptions are very unlikely to happen though thanks to @patiga's [twmap library](https://gitlab.com/Patiga/twmap)

 ## Usage